douglasF5/professional-reference-links-page/README.md

 # Professional reference links page

-In this project, an interactive page was developed using HTML, CSS and JavaScript - for building the page and its functionality, - and the Web Storage API for storing transactions and user preferences data.
+In this project, aside from HTML, CSS and JavaScript, I used SASS for the first time to generate the final CSS used for styling a simple page that holds professional links and contact information.

 ## Implemented features: